ernestvoon/packer-deployment/README.md

 The Vagrantfile provided works together with the Packer image built Vagrantfile.
 For the enviroment to be deployed by Vagrant,

 > vagrant up

+*The Windows client will be unresponsive after booting up as the connection will be disconnected due to unreachable host.
+Manually execute the playbook or execute vagrant up after the boot has timeout.*